 - Women's Equality Day- Aug.
 26th

 - Election Day (local and national)

 - States 19th Amendment Ratification Date

+- During Women's History Month

+- 4th of July

 Organize a Cemetery Tours

 This is a great event to host if you have multiple suffragists buried at your local cemetery.
 Some centennial suffragist organizations and historical societies have offered tours as a fundraising event.